Burnout for Clinicians: When the Therapist Needs Therapy

 The Chronic Fatigue That Isn’t Physical

-The fatigue that Phoebe was experiencing — the fatigue that did not respond to sleep or rest or vacation, the fatigue that her internist could not explain — is one of the most common presentations of clinician burnout that I see.
+The fatigue that Phoebe was experiencing.
+The fatigue that did not respond to sleep or rest or vacation, the fatigue that her internist could not explain.
+Is one of the most common presentations of clinician burnout that I see.

 It is not physical fatigue, though it manifests in the body.
 It is the fatigue of chronic emotional labor: the sustained effort of being present with others’ pain, of holding the frame, of managing your own emotional responses in service of the therapeutic relationship.
-This kind of labor is invisible — it does not show up on a timesheet, it is not counted in billable hours, it is not acknowledged in most clinical settings as the genuine work that it is.
+This kind of labor is invisible.
+It does not show up on a timesheet, it is not counted in billable hours, it is not acknowledged in most clinical settings as the genuine work that it is.

 The research on emotional labor shows that the sustained management of one’s emotional expressions in service of a professional role has real physiological costs.
 For clinicians who are doing this work eight, ten, twelve hours a day, those costs accumulate.
-The body keeps the score — and it is keeping yours.
+The body keeps the score.
+And it is keeping yours.
 Phoebe’s fatigue was her body’s way of communicating that the account was overdrawn.
 Not because she had been working too many hours, but because she had been giving too much for too long without adequate replenishment.

 The Stigma of the Therapist in Therapy